 Simply go to the settings menu and start discovering enhanced extensions and plugins.

 4. Set up Email Preferences

 Google shopping will ask you to subscribe to their newsletter for tips and enhanced updates.
-Feel free to opt-in or opt-out from their events.

 Step Two: Verify your website

 Google Shopping will ask you to verify your website’s ownership.
 Simply provide them with the necessary information and then link your site address to your Google Merchant Center.